Structure-Grounded Pretraining for Text-to-SQL: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel while effective structure-grounded pretraining technique for text-to-SQL.
-Our approach to pretraining leverages a set of novel prediction tasks to learn knowledge from a parallel text-table corpus to help solve the text-table alignment challenge in text-to-SQL.
+In this paper, we propose a novel and effective structure-grounded pretraining technique for text-to-SQL.
+Our approach to pretraining leverages a set of novel prediction tasks using a parallel text-table corpus to help solve the text-table alignment challenge in text-to-SQL.
 We design two settings to obtain pretraining labels without requiring complex SQL query annotation: using human labeled cell association, or leveraging the table contents.
 In both settings, \ours \ significantly outperforms BERT\textsubscript{LARGE} in all the evaluation sets.
-Meanwhile, although \ours \ is surprisingly effective that performs in par with models like TaBERT and Grappa using only 120k text-table pairs for pretraining.
-We believe it is complementary with these exisiting text-table pretraining methods.
-In the future, we plan to further increase the size of the pretraining corpus, and explore to incorporate MLM and synthetic data.
+Meanwhile, although \ours \ is surprisingly effective (using only 120k text-table pairs for pretraining) and performs on par with models like TaBERT (using 26m tables and their English contexts) and GRAPPA (using 475k synthetic examples and 391.5k examples from existing text-table datasets) on Spider, \nop{Huan: although \ours \ is surprisingly effective (using only 120k text-table pairs for pretraining) and performs on par with models like TaBERT and GRAPPA (both using XX text-table pairs),} we believe it is complementary with these existing text-table pretraining methods.
+In the future, we plan to further increase the size of the pretraining corpus, and explore how to incorporate MLM and synthetic data.